Novartis/YADA/src/site/markdown/params.md

 **Required**: No
 **Default**: `false`
 **Accepted Values**: `true`, `false`
-**Decription**: When `true`, outputs the result as a file in `/files/out/<user>/<YYYYHHMMhhmmss>.<ext>` and returns the URL in the response.
-This is intended to be used in javascript applications with ajax calls, having success handlers that proceed to retrieve exported files using `window.location.href`
+**Decription**: When `true`, outputs the result as a file in `/files/out/<user>/<YYYYHHMMhhmmss>.<ext>` and returns the URL in the response with an `HTTP 201` response code and the URL in the `Location` header.
+This was created to be used in javascript applications with ajax calls, having success handlers that proceed to retrieve exported files using `window.location.href`.
+There are likely other uses as well.

 <a name="exportlimit"></a>